 So, knowing anger serves an essential purpose, how do we create space to allow anger to compel us to take action and learn from our experiences without causing damage along the way?
 How do we learn to integrate it without being an angry person?
 To answer this, we need to dig a little more deeply into how the experience of anger manifests.

 What Does Anger Feel Like?

 What about the mind?
-When we elicit anger, the mind begins to race.
+When we feel anger, the mind often races.
 We latch onto the story that evokes the most indignation.
-This creates a cycle of feedback in the body that reinforces the embodiment of rage.
+This creates a cycle of feedback in the body, reinforcing the embodiment of rage.
 The story makes us madder, and the body responds more aggressively.

 Discerning the mind-body relationship provides essential data for getting to know our anger.
 Recognizing this connection allows us to use the body as a tool.

 Anger as a “Fix”

 There is a pleasurable aspect to anger that we need to acknowledge.
 The sensations of anger create intensity and energy in the body that can be addicting.
 Anger originates in the part of the brain responsible for the fight-flight-freeze-fawn response.
 The limbic system controls the release of adrenaline.
 Anger also triggers dopamine, the same neurotransmitter in the brain cocaine and other drugs stimulate.

 We have to be honest with ourselves about our relationship to anger.
 While its natural occurrence provides us with a tool to learn and grow, anger as a habit serves primarily to arouse.
 Using anger this way comes at the high price of weakened vitality and isolation.